-- Make sure your doctor knows if you are also using birth control pills, cimetidine (Tagamet®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Lanoxin®), atazanavir/ritonavir, lopinavir/ritonavir (Kaletra®), niacin, spironolactone (Aldactone®), a blood thinner (such as warfarin or Coumadin®), an antibiotic (such as ketoconazole, itraconazole, fluconazole, erythromycin, Nizoral®, or Sporanox®), or other medicine for lowering cholesterol (such as fenofibrate, gemfibrozil, Lopid®, or Lipanthyl®).
+- Make sure your doctor knows if you also use cimetidine (Tagamet®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), atazanavir/ritonavir (Norvir®, Reyataz®), lopinavir/ritonavir (Kaletra®), niacin (Vitamin B3), spironolactone (Aldactone®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), medicine to treat infection (such as erythromycin, fluconazole, itraconazole, ketoconazole, Nizoral®), or other medicine for lowering cholesterol (such as fenofibrate, gemfibrozil, Lopid®, Tricor®).

 - If you need to take an antacid that contains aluminum and magnesium (such as Maalox®), take the antacid at least 2 hours after you take rosuvastatin.

 - Tell your doctor if you usually drink more than 2 glasses of alcohol per day.